 The first stage is called Separation.
-This is where we deal with the grief and other emotions that can naturally arise when we realise that the world we once knew has gone.
-Before we can turn to the future and create whatever is going to come next we have to process these emotions.
+This is where we deal with the grief and other emotions that can naturally arise from letting go of the past.

-Retirement parties are an example of this.
+Retirement parties are a simple example.
 They provide a time and space for everyone to process the emotions they are feeling about the colleague who is departing: to give thanks for the past, acknowledge the reality of the present, and prepare to face a different future.

 What matters is that you find what is appropriate for you and the unique people around you.
-The abilities you developed with the tools of Chapters 1 and 2 will play a key role in enabling you to do this and to speak and act that truth appropriately, on behalf of yourself and others.
+The abilities you developed with the tools in the earlier chapters of Inner Leadership will play a key role in enabling you to do this and to speak and act that truth appropriately, on behalf of yourself and others.

-Only once you have used ‘rituals’ and symbolic acts to mark the end of the Separation phase will you truly be able to turn to face the future and start to build something new.
+Only once you have used rituals or symbolic acts to mark the end of the Separation phase will you truly be able to turn to face the future and start to build something new.